Tchoupinax/helm-viewer/README.md

 ## Motivation

-When you are writing a [helm Chart](https://helm.sh/docs/topics/charts/), you often want to generate the template and check what is the final result.
-To reach this goal, helm provides this command : `helm template`.
+When writing a [helm Chart](https://helm.sh/docs/topics/charts/), you often want to generate the template and check what the final result is.
+To help reach this goal, helm provides this command : `helm template`.

-However, the output of this command is a huge raw text and it is mainly painful.
+However, the command output is a huge raw text and it's very painful to read.

 This project aims to give you the right tool to build helm chart.

-Also, as DevOps we build, maintain and deploy our chart.
-When we do a review of a chart, it is hard to determine if the chart is correctly done or not.
+Also as DevOps we, build, maintain and deploy our charts.
+When doing a chart review, it may be hard to determine if the chart is correctly done.
 A subgoal is to easily build the chart in the CI and be able to see the built chart from a link, automatically pasted in the merge request.

 ## Features

-- Local usage by design: if you don't do nothing, all what you do works offline.
-Your date are not sent, no backend server is used.
+- Local by design : all your work is offline.
+Your data are not sent anywhere and no backend server is used.
-- Create a sharing link by CLI or Web interface.
+- Create a share link by using the CLI or the Web interface.
 Read a chart from a link, only.
-Internet required.
+Internet's required.
-- Encryption by design: You can share the result with link.
-Data are encrypted end-to-end by designed and then stored on S3.
+- Encryption by design: You can share the result with a link.
+Data are encrypted end-to-end and then stored on S3.
 The encrypted key in the shared link is the **only way** to access your data.
 Backend side is just a proxy to store charts on a S3 backend.

 ## Installation